Aysenuryilmazz/Flu-Shot-Learning-Predict-H1N1-and-Seasonal-Flu-Vaccines/README.md

 current rank: 141/1044
 score (AUC): 0.8462

-In this project to find the best model, we tried to use 5 different regressor algorithms, they are:
+In this project to find the best model,  tried 5 different regressor algorithms, they are:

 - Decision Tree regressor
 - Bayesian Ridge